James Mitchell (basketball)

-James Mitchell (born 15 January 1991) is an Australian professional basketball player for the Cairns Marlins of the NBL1 North.
+James Robert Mitchell (born 15 January 1991) is an Australian professional basketball player for the Cairns Marlins of the NBL1 North.
 Between 2010 and 2016, he was based in his hometown of Cairns playing for the Marlins in the QBL and the Taipans in the NBL.
 Between 2017 and 2019, he played three seasons for the Rockhampton Rockets in the QBL and spent a season in England with the Sheffield Sharks.
 In 2021, he re-joined the Marlins.

 Early life

 Mitchell was born in Kogarah, New South Wales and raised in the Cairns suburb of Redlynch.

 When Mitchell was 11 years old, having just finished Year 6 at Redlynch State School, his parents – John and Salli Mitchell – were killed in a head-on collision near Proserpine, four days short of Christmas on 21 December 2002.
 Salli was a tuckshop convenor at Redlynch State School and the coach of four junior basketball teams at Redlynch Basketball Club.
 John was a truck driver with Boral in Cairns.
 They were driving south to Sydney to join James and his then 14-year-old sister Kate – who had flown down to join their grandparents for Christmas – when they lost their lives in a horrific collision, which also killed three people in the other car.
 A park was dedicated to the memory of Mitchell's parents in Redlynch, the Salli and John Mitchell Memorial Park.
 Despite an offer to move in with their grandparents in Sydney, James and Kate remained in Cairns and were cared for by older sister Sam.